Olaminiyi/15.AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 # 15.AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY

-We will build a secure infrastructure inside AWS VPC (Virtual Private Cloud) network for **ACS** Company that uses WordPress CMS for its main business website, and a [Tooling](https://github.com/Olaminiyi/tooling) website for the DevOps team.
+We will build a secure infrastructure inside AWS VPC (Virtual Private Cloud) network for **ACS** Company that uses WordPress CMS for its main business website, and a [Tooling](https://github.com/Olaminiyi/tooling) website for the DevOps team

 As part of the company’s desire for improved security and performance, a decision has been made to use a reverse proxy technology from **NGINX** to achieve this.